S81D/ANNIE_standalone/pyANNIEEventDisplay/README.md

 ```
 You will have produced corresponding `.dat` files for each script in the `/Extracted_Data` folder.

-4. Run the jupyter notebook `ANNIE Tank Event Display.ipynb`.
-Follow the commented instructions to display events within the ANNIE tank in 3D and in 2D.
-Event Display plots can also be saved in the associated directories.
+4. Run the event display script `python3 pyANNIEEventDisplay.py`.
+Edit the script as needed.
+Event Display plots are saved in `2D_Plots`.

 ##
 Notes:
 - `FullTankPMTGeometry.csv` contains the geometry, locations, type, and overall information of the PMTs and is important for the jupyter notebook.
 * `\Extracted_Data` contains some example .dat files produced from the .C scripts.
-+ The `2D_Plots` and `3D_Plots` directories contain examples of the event display images.
++ The `2D_Plots` directory contains examples of the event display images.
++ There exists a .ipynb script (original) that will display plots in 3D corresponding to the Tank's geometry.
+This is not included.